WGS-TB/MLST/README.md

 3) CPLEX Python API: For solving ILP.
 You will need academic license to download CPLEX.
 Once you installed CPLEX, follow the instructions here to install CPLEX-Python modules: https://www.ibm.com/support/knowledgecenter/SSSA5P_12.5.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html

+4) ART: For simulating reads.
+Please download it here: https://www.niehs.nih.gov/research/resources/software/biostatistics/art/.
+You will need `art_illumina`, copy this into your bin file.

-4) Python packages such as numpy and pandas.
+5) Python packages such as numpy and pandas.
 Please use `pip install` to install these packages.

 ## Instructions to run the pipeline
-1) All required scripts and files are in pipeline folder (except for sample reads as the files are big).
+1) All required scripts and files are in `pipeline` folder (except for sample reads as the files are big).

 2) Run `python download_samples.py` to download the samples' reads (downloaded samples are based on the SRR_Acc_List.txt)